ThaiProgrammer/tech-events-calendar/data/2018-01/7peaks-meetup-246084420.md

   - type: rsvp
     url: 'https://www.meetup.com/7Peaks-Tech-Events-Bangkok/events/246084420/'
     title: Meetup.com
-summary: >+
+---
+# 7 Peaks Tech Events Bangkok — Scale your web application from local to global with Azure cloud

-  How to scale your web application from local market to global audience?
+> How to scale your web application from local market to global audience?
 Scalability, Performance, Availability, Security, Resiliency.

----
 Raphael will present, through a simple case study, what are the best practices to scale globally your web application.
 Using AppServices, Auto-Scaling, DNS, CDN, Traffic Manager, Application Gateway, Blob Storage, Cosmos DB, SQL, Tables, Queues, Functions etc., we will reflect together how to design/scale our webapp to deliver the best performances.